jchristopher/attachments/readme.txt

 5. Drag and drop to sort

 == Changelog ==

+= 3.4 =
+* New filter: `attachments_meta_key` facilitates using a different meta key for Attachments storage
+* New filter: `attachments_get_{my_instance}` (where `{my_instance}` is your instance name) allows you to filter Attachments per instance once they've been retrieved
+* Fixed an issue where retrieving single Attachments didn't properly pass the index to attribute methods
+* Fixed PHP Warnings when Network Activating

 = 3.3.3 =
 * Fixed a PHP Warning when activated using Multisite